MENU

-Leasing industrial strata property in New South Wales (NSW) can be a strategic move for your business if you are seeking a flexible warehouse, factory, or storage spaces.
-Industrial strata involves individually owned units within a larger strata scheme, governed by general general contract law.
+Leasing industrial strata property in NSW can be a strategic move for your business if you are seeking a flexible warehouse, factory or storage space.
+Renting industrial strata units involves individually owned strata lots within a larger strata scheme where leases are governed by general contract law.
 Unlike Retail or Residential Leases, Commercial Leases for industrial properties are largely unregulated, allowing for greater negotiation but requiring careful attention to terms.
 This guide provides an overview of key considerations for prospective tenants, focusing solely on Commercial Leases.
 Remember this is not legal advice – always consult a solicitor for your specific situation.

 It is highly recommended that you engage a solicitor experienced in Commercial Leases – ideally before making any offer.
 They can review the Draft Lease, negotiate changes, advise you of your obligations, and ensure compliance with the Lease Agreement.
 Costs typically range from $1,500 to $2,500, but this investment prevents costly disputes.